 - Comply with College policy and state and local laws.

 Graduate students should note in reference to the Undergraduate Student Policy on hard alcohol:

-Hard alcohol may also not be served at any Graduate Student events at which undergraduates are, or may be, present, including public areas of Sachem Village and North Park Street.
+Hard alcohol may also not be served at any Graduate Student events at which undergraduates are, or may be, present, including public areas of Sachem Village.

-While hard alcohol is permitted at events that only include Graduate Students, including public areas of Sachem Village and North Park Street, the Office of Graduate Studies, in collaboration with the Graduate Student Council, asks the Graduate community to respect the spirit of the alcohol policy and give careful consideration to including hard alcohol at any event.
+While hard alcohol is permitted at events that only include Graduate Students, including public areas of Sachem Village, the School of Graduate and Advanced Studies, in collaboration with the Graduate Student Council, asks the Graduate community to respect the spirit of the alcohol policy and give careful consideration to including hard alcohol at any event.

 Graduate and professional students should not place undergraduates at risk of disciplinary action by serving or providing hard alcohol in violation of this policy.
 Whatever the source of the hard alcohol, undergraduates and undergraduate student organizations will be disciplined for possession, consumption, or service in violation of the policy.
 Graduate and professional students must comply with the behavioral expectations of their schools.

 Graduate student event organizers will visit Safety and Security and complete a Social Event Registration Form by noon at least three business days prior to the event.
 The event registration will not be approved if this form is not completed.
 This form may be completed in person at the Safety and Security Office where one additional form must be completed (in person).